-What is the Brocken Spectre? | EarthSky.org
+EarthSky | What is the Brocken Spectre?
+A misty figure in the fog

 Air glories and Brocken Spectres from Les Cowley’s website.

-Bottom line: The Brocken Spectre is your own shadow cast on mists below you, when you are mountain climbing.
+Bottom line: The Brocken Spectre is your own shadow cast on mists below you, often spotted by those in the mountains.
 The shadow may appear enormous and has a luminous, rainbow-like ring around it.